AmericanGeezus/TeamsFunctions/docs/Connect-SkypeOnline.md

 Please note that hanging sessions can cause lockout (session exhaustion)

 This CmdLet is preforming the following Tasks:
-- Verifying Module MicrosoftTeams or SkypeOnlineConnector are installed and imported
 - Prompting for Username and password to establish the session
 - Prompting for MFA if required
 - Prompting for OverrideAdminDomain ONLY if connection fails to establish (connection attempt is retried afterwards)